shoamco/VQA-of-CT-and-MRI-in-deep-learning/README.md

-# VQA of ct and mri in deep-learning
+# VQA of CT and MRI in deep-learning

-## Visual Question Answering in the Medical Domain - Identifying images of mri and ct using  convolutional neural network
+## Visual Question Answering in the Medical Domain - Identifying images of MRI and CT using  convolutional neural network